 }

-Alternatively, you can use Javascript to customize the widget position, height and width:
+Alternatively, you can use JavaScript to dynamically change the position, height, and width of the Messenger:

 // Change the BOTTOM_SPACING and WIDTH values